Immunization resources for pregnant people

 - Pregnant?
 Protect Yourself and Your Baby from Pertussis

 - ነፍሰ ጡር ኖት? እራሶዎን እና ልጅዎን ከ ፐርቱሲስ ይጠብቁ (Amharic)

 - Вы беременны? Защитите себя и вашего ребенка от коклюша (Russian)

 - Uur ma Leedahay?
 Adiga iyo Ilmahaagaba Ka Badbaadi Xiiq-Dheerta (Qixida) (Somali)

 - ¿Embarazada?
 Protéjase y proteja a su bebe de la pertussis (Spanish)

 - Ви вагітні? Захистіть себе й вашого малюка від кашлюка (Ukrainian)

 - Mang Thai?
 Bảo Vệ Chính Mình và Em Bé Của Quý Vị khỏi bệnh Ho Gà (Vietnamese)

 The American College of Obstetricians and Gynecologists and the CDC recommend getting a COVID-19 vaccine if you are pregnant, trying to get pregnant, may become pregnant in the future, or are breastfeeding.
 Getting vaccinated can help both you and your baby.

-- Pregnant people have a higher risk of severe illness from COVID-19, and the highly contagious Delta variant makes it more urgent.
+- Pregnant people have a higher risk of severe illness from COVID-19.

 - COVID-19 vaccines are very effective at preventing COVID-19 infection, severe illness, and death, and protection may be passed on to your baby as it develops.